 Optus | Unlimited data | No lock-in contract | AU$79p/m (for 6 months, then AU$99p/m)

-The Optus NBN 100 plan also includes a modem with 4G backup, but you have to pay for it if you don’t remain connected to the Optus service for 36 months.
-If you leave Optus before the 36 months have passed, you’ll need to pay AU$7 for each month remaining.
+The only drawback to this, is that you have to pay for it if you don’t remain connected to the Optus service for 36 months.
+If you leave Optus before the 36 months have passed, you’ll need to pay AU$8.50 for each month remaining.

 Best TPG NBN 100 plan